chloealbright/DevHiveMind/Companies/Tech Roles/DX - Developer Experience Engineer.md

 ---
 tags:
+  - career
+  - employment
 author:
   - jacgit18
+  - chatgpt
-Comments: This documentation discusses
+Comments: This documentation discusses responsibilities of a DX engineer.
-Status:
+Status: Done
 Started:
-EditDate:
+EditDate: 2024-02-20
 Relates:
 ---
 A Developer Experience Engineer (DXE) is a professional who is responsible for improving the experience of developers who use a company's software development tools, platforms, and services.
 The goal of a DXE is to ensure that developers can work efficiently, productively, and with high satisfaction when using these tools and services.